Hiring with Intention: An Easier Approach to Finding the Right Talent

 🔹 Say: “Engage with executives and technical teams to turn ideas into action.”

-Great candidates don’t just want another job—they want an opportunity.
+Great candidates don’t just want another job.
+They want an opportunity.
 Show them why this is one.

 The term “cultural fit” has been used (and misused) for years, often leading to hiring people who mirror the existing team rather than enhance it.